-For a moment I thought he was going to suggest a 'gonnegtion', but he only nodded and shook my hand.

-'Let us learn to show our friendship for a man when he is alive and not after he is dead,' he suggested.
-'After that my own rule is to let everything alone.'
+For a moment I thought he was going to suggest a "gonnegtion" but he only nodded and shook my hand.
+"Let us learn to show our friendship for a man when he is alive and not after he is dead," he suggested.
+"After that my own rule is to let everything alone."
 When I left his office the sky had turned dark and I got back to West Egg in a drizzle.
-After changing my clothes I went next door and found Mr Gatz walking up and down excitedly in the hall.
+After changing my clothes I went next door and found Mr. Gatz walking up and down excitedly in the hall.
 His pride in his son and in his son's possessions was continually increasing and now he had something to show me.

-'Jimmy sent me this picture.'
+"My son sent me this picture."
 He took out his wallet with trembling fingers.
-'Look there.'
+"Look there."
 It was a photograph of the house, cracked in the corners and dirty with many hands.
 He pointed out every detail to me eagerly.
-'Look there!' and then sought admiration from my eyes.
-He had shown it so often that I think it was more real to him now than the house itself.

-'Jimmy sent it to me.
+"Look there," and then sought admiration from my eyes.
+He had showed it so often that I think it was more real to him now than the house itself.
+"Jimmy sent it to me.
 I think it's a very pretty picture.
-It shows up well.'

-'Very well.
-Had you seen him lately?'

-'He come out to see me two years ago and bought me the house I live in now.
-Of course we was broke up when he run off from home, but I see now there was a reason for it.
+It shows up well."
+"Very well.
+Had you seen Jimmy lately?"
+"He came out to see me three years ago and bought me the house I live in now.
+Of course we was broke up when he run off from home but I see now there was a reason for it.
 He knew he had a big future in front of him.
-And ever since he made a success he was very generous with me.'
+And ever since he made a success he was very generous with me."
 He seemed reluctant to put away the picture, held it for another minute, lingeringly, before my eyes.
-Then he returned the wallet and pulled from his pocket a ragged old copy of a book called Hopalong Cassidy.
-47

-'Look here, this is a book he had when he was a boy.
-It just shows you.'
+Then he returned the wallet and pulled from his pocket a ragged old copy of a book called "Hopalong Cassidy."
+"Look here.
+This is a book he had when he was a boy.
+It just shows you."
 He opened it at the back cover and turned it around for me to see.
-On the last fly-leaf was printed the word SCHEDULE, and the date September 12, 1906.
-And underneath:
+On the last fly-leaf was printed the word schedule, heavily underlined, and the date September 12th, 1906.
+And underneath: Get Up 6.00 A.M.
+Dumbbell Exercises 6.15-6.30 11 Study electricity, etc. 7.15-8.15 11 Work 8.30-4.30 P.M.
+Baseball and sports 4.30-5.00 11 Practice elocution, poise and how to attain it 5.00-6.00 11 Study needed inventions 7.00-9.00 11 GENERAL BULES No wasting time at Shafters or [a name, indecipherable].

-Rise from bed 6.00 A.M.

-Dumbell exercise and wall-scaling 6.15-6.30) "

-Study electricity, etc 7.15-8.15 5 "

-Work 8.30-4.30) P.M.

-Baseball and sports 4.30-5.00) "

-Practise elocution, poise and how to attain it 5.00-6.00) "

-Study needed inventions 7.00-9.00) "

-GENERAL RESOLVES

-No wasting time at Shafters or [a name, indecipherable]

-No more smokeing or chewing.
+No more smoking or chewing

 Bath every other day

-Read one improving book or magazine per week
+Read one improving book or magazine per week.

-Save \$5.00 [crossed out] \$3.00 per week

-Be better to parents
+Save \$5.00 [crossed out] \$3.00 per week Be better to parents.